-- Beam-to-column connection flexure (e.g., RBS) - Panel zone shear - Beam and column flexure within anticipated plastic hinge zones (section strength) - Column axial-moment interaction strength (e.g., member strength)
+- Brace axial force (compression and tension) - Beam and column flexure within anticipated plastic hinge zones (section strength) - Column axial-moment interaction strength (e.g., member strength)

-ASCE 41 requires all frame components that do not satisfy the acceptance criteria to be retrofitted or replaced, even if only a small percentage of the total components fail the criteria (see ASCE 41 §5.4.2.5).
+ASCE 41 requires all frame components that do not satisfy the acceptance criteria to be retrofitted or replaced, even if only a small percentage of the total components fail the criteria (see ASCE 41 §5.5.2.5).
 Therefore, a building can only satisfy a selected BPL when all structural components satisfy the corresponding SPL.
 Building behavior is rarely governed by the response of a single component, with the one notable exception being collapse resulting from failure of a column.
 It can be argued that a shortcoming of ASCE 41 is the focus on component performance to ensure that all elements pass the evaluation, when failures of individual elements may not lead to catastrophic failure.
+Further, ASCE 41 requires that all brace connection for nonlinear analysis as done for a "ductile" beam-to-column connection in a moment frame.
+As such, the assessment does not allow the analysis to account for post-yield strength and deformation capacity of a gusset-type connection or for its influence on the performance of adjacent members once a brace fractures.